 The copycat tagalongs are amazing.
 I promise you, totally amazing.
 Buttery cookie, silky peanut butter, rich chocolate — and the only things missing are the carbs.
-The shortbread is an adaption of the shortbread cookie on Low Carb Diet.
 I like to keep these in the freezer, ready for when I have one of those “OMG I need chocolate and I need it now!!” moments.
 I’m not the only one that has those, right?

 The following are affiliate links.
-If you click through and buy something I’ll get a small commission that does not affect your cost.
-Thanks for being a part of Lowcarb-ology!
+If you click through and buy something we may get a small commission from Amazon.
+This is used to keep this site up and running.
+Please know this does not affect your cost.
+Thanks for your help and support of Lowcarb-ology!